Seborrhoeic Keratosis and Ageing Skin: Is There a Way to Slow the Onset?

 Can Cryotherapy Safely Remove Seborrhoeic Keratoses Without Damaging Ageing Skin?

 Yes, cryotherapy is considered one of the safest and most effective ways to remove seborrhoeic keratoses — even on ageing or sensitive skin.
-The process involves freezing the lesion with liquid nitrogen, causing it to fall off naturally over time.
+The treatment works by applying liquid nitrogen to freeze the lesion, allowing it to dry up and fall away naturally.

 At Cryosonic, we’re highly experienced in treating mature skin.
 Our method is gentle, precise, and requires no cutting or stitches, meaning minimal risk of scarring.
 And since we provide all treatments at home, you’ll feel more comfortable and relaxed throughout the process.